 - A slippery surface may lead to accidental drops

 OnePlus Buds Z2 Alternative

-The OnePlus Buds Z2 is the best TWS under Rs 5000 that produces very detailed and impressive sound quality.
+The OnePlus Buds Z2 is surely a great TWS under Rs 5000 that produces very detailed and enjoyable sound quality.

-But still, if you are looking for the alternatives, here are some options we recommend.
+But still, if you are looking for alternatives, here are some options we recommend.

 - JBL Tune 130NC: It offers the JBL signature sound with deep and clear bass, neat vocals, and great treble.
 The overall sound quality is really impressive, as expected from JBL.
 (Check JBL Tune 130NC here)